-|Contact | Calendar|
+|Contact | Aviation Events Calendar|

 Victor Bird has been the Director of the Oklahoma Aeronautics Commission since December 2002.
-The Oklahoma Aeronautics Commission's mission is to promote aviation, which includes fostering the growth of the aerospace industry and ensuring that the needs of commerce and communities across Oklahoma are met by the 111 public airports that comprise the state’s air transportation system.
+The Oklahoma Aeronautics Commission's mission is to promote aviation, which includes fostering the growth of the aerospace industry and ensuring that the needs of commerce and communities across Oklahoma are met by the 110 public airports that comprise the state’s air transportation system.

-Bird’s emphases are promoting the aerospace industry, one of the state’s largest industries and top employers; critical planning and development for the state’s air transportation system; making as many of the state’s 49 regional business airports jet-capable as possible; and encouraging public-private partnerships to promote the aerospace industry.
+Director Bird’s emphases are promoting the aerospace industry, one of the state’s largest industries and top employers; critical planning and development for the state’s air transportation system; making as many of the state’s 49 regional business airports jet-capable as possible; and encouraging public-private partnerships to promote the aerospace industry.

-Under his leadership, the Commission has partnered with the Federal Aviation Administration to improve the state’s airport planning process, becoming a model for other states.
-For its efforts, the FAA in 2005 presented the Commission with an award recognizing the agency for its “outstanding contribution to the enhancement of aviation in Oklahoma.”
-Bird was instrumental in the formation of the governor's Aerospace Task Force in 2004 which resulted in several recommendations to ensure the viability and growth of the industry.
+Under his leadership, the Commission has partnered with the Federal Aviation Administration to improve the state’s airport planning process that has become a model for other states.
+During his tenure as director, $55 million of the $66 million that the Commission has received since becoming a wholly separate agency in 2002 has been invested in airport infrastructure across the state.
+The FAA in 2005 presented the Commission with an award recognizing the agency for its “outstanding contribution to the enhancement of aviation in Oklahoma.”
+Director Bird was also a driving force behind the formation of the governor's Aerospace Task Force in 2004, which resulted in several recommendations to foster the growth of the industry.

-Bird was the driving force behind the passage of several pieces of legislation designed to strengthen the state’s aerospace industry.
-The most significant was House Bill 3239, also known as the Aerospace Industry Engineer Work Force Bill, which provided new engineers with a $5,000 state tax credit for choosing to work for an Oklahoma aerospace company.
-The hiring companies also received tax credits for hiring those engineers.
-This was the only work force legislation passed in 2008, and it is the only legislation of this nature currently in the U.S. In 2004 Bird played a key role in the passage of House Bill 1577, which essentially exempted all Oklahoma aerospace companies from collecting sales taxes from all transactions associated with the maintenance, repair and overhaul of aircraft.
+Director Bird was also the driving force in getting several bills passed by the Oklahoma Legislature to help ensure the viability and growth of the state’s aerospace industry.
+The most noteworthy was House Bill 3239, also known as the Aerospace Industry Engineer Work Force Bill.
+Because of this landmark legislation, new engineers can now receive state tax credits for up to five years for choosing to work for an Oklahoma aerospace company.
+The hiring companies also receive tax credits for hiring those engineers.
+This was the only work force legislation passed in 2008, and it is the only legislation of this nature currently in the U.S. In 2004 Director Bird played a key role in the passage of House Bill 1577, which essentially exempted all Oklahoma aerospace companies from collecting sales taxes from all transactions associated with the maintenance, repair and overhaul of aircraft.
 Before the bill’s passage, only larger companies enjoyed the exemption.

-Before his appointment to the Aeronautics Commission, Bird was an attorney and veteran of state government.
+Before his appointment to the Aeronautics Commission, Director Bird was an attorney and veteran of state government.
 He served five years as an attorney with the Oklahoma State University Board of Regents and spent 12 years in the Attorney General’s office, ending his tenure as chief of the Civil Division.

 Bird earned his juris doctorate and bachelor’s degree from The University of Tulsa.

 State of Oklahoma|